What it’s like to train as a counsellor: reflections on therapist training

 Insights into therapist training.
 A reflection on the journey of counsellor education.

 Hello friends.
 Today I wanted to share some reflections on the unique experience that is training as a counsellor or psychotherapist.
-As many of you will know, I finished my integrative counsellor training last year and in the last few months I’ve been launched into the world of private therapy practice, having previously worked within a charity.
-As I make this transition, I wanted to take some time to reflect on the journey and share some reflections about the experience.
+As many of you will know, I finished my integrative counsellor training a while ago and have since been and working in private therapy practice, having previously worked within a charity.
+A lot of people have asked what it’s like to train as a counsellor or psychotherapist so I thought I’d share some reflections.

 The journey to becoming a counsellor isn’t easy.
 You’re told this when you sign up for any therapist training and, in fact pretty much any training where you’re learning to support others involves a whole bunch of unlearning around your ways of being in the world.
 Starting counsellor training wasn’t my first experience of this; I’ve trained as a meditation teacher, a space-holder in spiritual spaces and I’d had quite a lot of therapy myself over a number of years but I still wasn't quite prepared for the ways in which my counsellor training would change me.